Get creative with some of the following activities...

 Describe the members of your family using as many words as they are old.
 For example, you would describe your 8 year old sibling in 8 words.
 Here are some of my family memebers:

-Fiona (daughter - age 5) - Caring, determined, splash of sassy.
+Fiona (daughter - age 6) - Caring, determined, with a little sass.

 Jesse (dad - age 70) - There is only one Jesse.
 Bronx raised, stories like you wouldn't believe.
 He’s usually running in five different directions; everything needs to be done yesterday.
 He can drive you crazy with his idiosyncrasies, but you have to love the guy, because his heart is always in the right place.
 Jesse is seventy years YOUNG.
 He's still a baller, playing basketball every weekend, racking up gold medals in the Senior Olympics.